argentlabs/web3.swift/README.md

 }
 ```

-For more advanced use, you will find support for Ethereum Name Service and smart contract parsing.
+For more advanced use, you will find support for smart contract parsing.
+This can be from an ABI JSON definition (e.g. ENS), or by creating strictly typed functions and responses (e.g. ERC20).

 ### Running Tests